plojyon/timetable_scraper/README.md

 Parameters:
 * letnik_fri (def.
 43889) - letnik code for urnik.fri (defaults to ISRM)
 * letnik_fmf (def.
 42) - letnik code for urnik.fmf (defaults to ISRM)
+* subject_fri (def.
+0) - if set, it will ignore letnik_fri and search with subject id

 Return value format:
 ```